rahulprajapati08/imdb-Reviews-Sentiment-Analysis/README.md

 ## 💬 Note for Recruiters
   This project demonstrates:
-  -My ability to develop and deploy deep learning models in real applications -An understanding of NLP pipelines, RNN architecture, and user-focused design -End-to-end ownership from data preprocessing to deployment
+  - My ability to develop and deploy deep learning models in real applications
+  - An understanding of NLP pipelines, RNN architecture, and user-focused design
+  - End-to-end ownership from data preprocessing to deployment